tsukinoko-kun/yab/README.md

 ## Lua definitions

-Run `yab --def` to create a definitions file in your global config directory.
+Run `yab def` to create a definitions file in your global config directory.
 Use this to configure your Lua language server.

 Global config is one of those directories: